sst/sst/www/docs/auth.md

 });
 ```

-Note here that by passing in `api` to the `Handler`, it makes this call typesafe.
+Note here, that by passing in `api` to the `Handler`, it makes this call typesafe.
 So the `event` and the response object will be properly typed, without passing in any additional type info.

 And that's it!
-You can a fully functioning auth setup.
+You get a fully functioning auth setup.
 It's secure, customizable, doesn't rely on any third party services, and all your user data is stored on your side.

 ## Adapters